-Cartridge filters have a spun-cartridge or pleated cartridge design, and are commonly included as first-stage filters in whole-house water filters or reverse osmosis filters.
+Cartridge filters have a spun-cartridge or pleated cartridge design, and are commonly included as first-stage filters in whole-house filter systems.

 Spun-cartridge filters send water through multiple layers of spun, melted polypropylene.
-The outer layers of the filter have the highest micron level, and the micron level decreases with each layer towards the center of the filter.
-This means that the largest sediment is removed on the outside, while the smallest particles are removed when water reaches the inside of the filter.
+The outer layers of the filter have the highest micron level, and the micron level decreases with each layer toward the center of the filter.
+The largest sediment is removed on the outside, while the smallest particles are removed when water reaches the inside of the filter.

-Carbon filtration media is most commonly available in two filter types: granular activated carbon (GAC) and solid carbon block media.
+Carbon filtration media is usually available in two filter types: granular activated carbon (GAC) and solid carbon block media.

 Granular activated carbon water filters

 GAC filters are best for removing aesthetic contaminants (those that affect water’s taste and smell) from municipal water, such as chlorine.
-They can also be used to remove volatile organic compounds (VOCs) and certain heavy metals
+They can also be used to remove some volatile organic compounds (VOCs) and certain heavy metals.

 Solid carbon block filters

-Solid carbon block media is made from compressed carbon, rather than loose granules, and this compact design allows for a long contact time between the filter and the water.
+Solid carbon block media is made from compressed carbon, rather than loose granules, and its compact design allows for a long contact time between the filter and the water.

 Oxidation media targets common well water contaminants, such as iron, manganese, and sulfur.

-In the air injection process, a bubble of oxygen is injected into the top of the tank.
-When water is exposed to the oxygen, contaminants like iron are oxidized into their insoluble forms.
+When water is exposed to the oxidizer, contaminants like iron are oxidized into their insoluble forms.

 Once these contaminants have been oxidized, they can be filtered out of the water.
-A resin made from manganese greensand or a similar material is typically used to trap contaminants as water flows through the system.
+An oxidizing media, usually made from manganese greensand or birm, is typically used to trap contaminants as water flows through the system.